tallguyjenks/DevLog/DevLog/cli.cmd.nslookup.md

 ## Additional

-It is also possible to search DNS for records other than [[focus.networking.protocol.dns.resource-records.a]] or [[focus.networking.protocol.dns.resource-records.aaaa]] records.
+It is also possible to search DNS for records other than [[n.protocol.dns.resource-records.a]] or [[n.protocol.dns.resource-records.aaaa]] records.
 For example, to show only Mail Exchange records in a specific domain, use the cmdlet:

 ```powershell
 Resolve-DnsName domain-Type MX